Selamawit-Alemu/week-2-Customer-Experience-Analytics-for-Fintech-Apps/README.md

 pip install -r requirements.txt
 ```

-Database Setup (Oracle)
+Database Setup (SQL Server)

-    Ensure Oracle Database is running and accessible.
+    Ensure SQL Server is running and accessible.

-    Configure connection details: You will likely need to set environment variables or create a configuration file (e.g., config.ini or similar) for your Oracle database connection details (hostname, port, service name, username, password).
+    Configure connection details: You will need to set environment variables or create a configuration file (e.g., .env, config.ini) for your SQL Server database connection details (e.g., server, database name, username, password).
 These details should not be committed to version control.
+        Example (using environment variables for a SQL Server instance):
+        Bash

+    export DB_SERVER="your_sql_server_host" # e.g., localhost or an IP address
+    export DB_DATABASE="your_database_name"
+    export DB_USER="your_sql_user"
+    export DB_PASSWORD="your_sql_password"

 Create the database and tables:
 Bash

 python scripts/create_db.py
 python scripts/create_tables.py

-    You can use db_dumps/bank_reviews_data_dump.sql for a reference or to directly load a sample schema/data if provided.
+The db_dumps/bank_reviews_data_dump.sql file contains the SQL schema and potentially sample data, which can be executed directly on your SQL Server instance if needed, or the create_db.py and create_tables.py scripts should handle this programmatically.
 Running the Project Workflow

 The typical workflow involves scraping, preprocessing, analyzing, inserting into the database, and visualizing.